Purely Belter: Plot

 Billy finds the family's new flat and steals all the money Gerry has accumulated.
-At an empty fairground, Gerry spots his sister Bridget (Kerry Ann Christiansen), who is now a drug addict sleeping rough, but she disappears when he leaves to get some food.
-After Gemma breaks up with Zak the ice-hockey player, she becomes Sewell's girlfriend.
+At an empty fairground, Gerry spots Bridget, who is now a homeless drug addict, but she disappears when he leaves to get some food.
+After Gemma breaks up with Zak, she becomes Sewell's girlfriend.
 The lads' shoplifting is shown on the TV show Crimestoppers.
 The thug who originally owned the dog sees the show and spots the animal with Sewell.
 He finds and attacks him.
 The seemingly weak and mild-mannered Sewell floors him with a single blow on the neck.
-At the Newcastle United Training ground at the Riverside pavilion (Chester-le-street), they briefly meet Alan Shearer and ask him to give them season tickets, but he just laughs.
+At the Newcastle United training ground at the Riverside pavilion (Chester-le-Street), they briefly meet Alan Shearer and ask him to give them season tickets, but he just laughs.
 They steal a sports car, which turns out to be Shearer's.
-Looking at his CDs, Sewell is appalled by his musical tastes - (Gabrielle and Celine Dion).
 Eventually they leave the car and go skinny dipping.

 Sewell is delighted when Gemma reveals she is pregnant, but horrified when she goes back to her former fiancé.
-Sewell attacks him during an ice-hockey match and knocks him out, but is beaten up by his team mates.
+Sewell attacks him during an ice-hockey match and knocks him out, but is beaten up by his teammates.
 Gerry's mother becomes ill and is hospitalised.
 Gerry finds Billy, who ignores his pleas for support.
-Having lost all their earnings, Sewell and Gerry decide on one last major crime - a bank robbery.
-The crime goes disastrously wrong and the lads end up under arrest.
-However, Gerry learns that Billy has been killed in a road accident.
+Having lost all their earnings, Sewell and Gerry decide on one last major crime, a bank robbery that goes disastrously wrong; the lads are arrested.
+Gerry learns that Billy has been killed in a road accident.
 The friends are sentenced to 200 hours of community service.
-One old lady they work for allows them to watch Newcastle play from the balcony of her towerblock, which overlooks the stadium.
+An old lady they work for allows them to watch Newcastle play from the balcony of her towerblock which overlooks the stadium.